 This root to stem recipe makes wonderful use of the whole carrot and is substantial enough to hold its own as a vegetarian main dish or will sing as a hearty side.
 There is no need to peel the carrots, just thoroughly scrub them, clean and soak the tops before processing to dislodge any garden soil still holding on.
 The crunchy explosive flavor of the Cabot Vermont Sharp Cheddar or Cabot Cracked Peppercorn Cheddar frico elevates the earthy caramelized roasted carrots and the addition of tangy green chimichurri finishes the dish with pop and zing.

 2-3 bunches of carrots with tops (approximately 12-15)

 ½ teaspoon salt and pepper (or to taste)

-6-8 ounces Cabot Vermont Sharp Cheddar, grated (2 cups or slightly less)
+6-8 ounces Cabot Vermont Sharp Cheddar or Cabot Cracked Peppercorn Cheddar, grated (2 cups or slightly less)

 ¼ cup fresh cilantro, fine minced

 1-2 garlic cloves, fine minced

 2-3 tablespoons red wine vinegar

 salt and pepper to taste